-4.36 At period 9, the CYPE directorate has a General Fund forecast overspend of £4.1m (4.0%) against a budget of £101.4m.
-There is no movement since period 8.
+4.36 At period 10, the CYPE directorate has a General Fund forecast overspend of £2.1m (2.1%) against a budget of £101.4m.
+This is a favourable movement of £2.0m since period 9.

-Children's Social Care Division - forecast overspend of £4.1m (including UASC and UASC Care Leavers)
+Children's Social Care Division - forecast overspend of £2.1m (including UASC and UASC Care Leavers)

-£3.3m placements overspend owing to six active high-cost placements including residential, semi-independent and secure.
+£3.4m placements overspend owing to ten (7 active, 3 ended) high-cost placements including residential, semi-independent and secure accommodation.
 Four of these high-cost placements are new in the current year.
 Whilst the number of children in care has continued on a downward trend, unit costs for residential and semi-independent placements have risen at a faster rate e.g. the number of residential placements increased by 17%, but the full year costs for these increased by 54%.